DoD-Platform-One/bigbang/docs/guides/deployment_scenarios/quickstart.md

 ## Step 13: Visit a webpage

-In a browser, visit one of the sites listed using the `k get vs -A` command
+In a browser, visit one of the sites listed using the `kubectl get vs -A` command

 ## Step 14: Play